Puppy Vaccine Schedule: A Complete Owner’s Guide

 Now that you know about core and non-core vaccines, here’s how they all might fit into a puppy vaccine schedule.
 Please note that you should always consult with your veterinarian for vaccine recommendations, as protocols may change as more research becomes available.

 • DHPP combination vaccine.
-Booster shots are given at intervals of two to four weeks until your puppy is around 16 weeks of age.
+Booster shots are given at intervals of 2-4 weeks until your puppy is around 16 weeks of age.
 After the final shot in the series, your dog should receive another vaccine one year later, and a booster every three years after that.

 At 12 to 16 weeks:

 • Canine influenza vaccine.
-As early as 6–8 weeks of age.
-Two shots are required, with two to four weeks between them.
+As early as 6-8 weeks of age.
+Two shots are required, with 2-4 weeks between them.

-• Bordetella vaccine: 8 weeks of age for a single vaccine.
-May be earlier if combined with parainfluenza.
+• Bordetella vaccine: 8 weeks of age for a single vaccine (or earlier if combined with parainfluenza).

-• Leptospirosis vaccine: As early as 8 weeks of age, with a second dose three weeks later.
+• Leptospirosis vaccine: As early as 8 weeks of age, with a second dose 3 weeks later.

-• Lyme disease vaccine: As early as 8 weeks of age, with a second dose three weeks later.
+• Lyme disease vaccine: As early as 8 weeks of age, with a second dose 3 weeks later.

 • Rabies vaccine: 12-16 weeks of age